Cyoda-platform/lms-loan-management/src/main/resources/functional_requirements/LMS_SPECIFICATION.md

 Performance and scalability requirements ensure the system is responsive under expected loads and can grow with the business.13

 * **Response Time:** 95% of all API requests for reading data (e.g., GET /loans/{id}) shall be completed and a response returned to the client in under 500 milliseconds under normal load conditions.15
 * **Batch Processing:** The daily interest accrual batch job for a portfolio of 10,000 active loans must complete in under 15 minutes.
 * **Concurrent Users:** The system must support up to 100 concurrent internal users performing standard operations without performance degradation.
 * **Scalability:** The system architecture must be capable of handling a 20% year-over-year growth in the number of active loans for the next 5 years without requiring a major architectural redesign.

 ### **4.2.
 Availability & Reliability**

 Availability and reliability requirements define the system's uptime and its ability to withstand and recover from failures.11

 * **Availability:** The system shall achieve an uptime of 99.95%, measured on a quarterly basis.
 This calculation excludes scheduled maintenance windows, which will be limited to 4 hours per month and communicated 7 days in advance.
 * **Reliability:** The system must operate without critical failures for 99% of the time during business hours.14 A critical failure is defined as an event that prevents users from performing core business functions (e.g., creating loans, processing payments).
 * **Resilience & Error Handling:**
     * **Idempotency:** All state-changing API endpoints (POST, PUT, DELETE) must be idempotent where applicable to prevent duplicate operations on network retries.
     * **Graceful Degradation:** In the event the downstream GL system is unavailable, the GL batch export function should be disabled in the UI with a clear status message.
 The system must continue to perform all other core functions.
     * **Automated Retries:** Failed attempts to send the GL batch file to the downstream system shall be automatically retried using an exponential back-off algorithm (e.g., retry after 1 min, 5 min, 15 min) for up to 4 hours before requiring manual intervention.17

 ### **4.3.
 Security & Compliance**

 Security and compliance are paramount for a financial system.
 These requirements define the measures to protect data integrity, control access, and meet regulatory obligations.13

 * **Authentication:** All access to the system's UI and API must be authenticated.
 The API must be secured using the OAuth 2.0 protocol.
 * **Authorization:** The system must implement Role-Based Access Control (RBAC).
 User actions shall be restricted based on their assigned role (Loan Administrator, Payment Processor, Finance Manager).
 For example, only users in the Finance Manager role can approve a GL batch export.
 * **Audit Trail:** Every state change to a financial entity (Loan, Payment, GLBatch) and any change to their core financial attributes must be recorded in an immutable audit log.
 The log must capture the user who made the change, the timestamp, and the before/after values.
 * **Data Encryption:** All data must be encrypted in transit using TLS 1.2 or higher.
 Sensitive data at rest in the database should be encrypted.
 * **Compliance & Data Retention:** The system must retain all audit logs and archived GLBatch records for a minimum of 7 years to comply with financial regulations.

 ### **4.4.
 Maintainability & Usability**

 These requirements ensure the system is efficient to manage over its lifetime and provides a positive experience for its users.11

 * **Maintainability:**
     * **Code Quality:** All system code must adhere to defined coding standards and conventions.
     * **Test Coverage:** The back-end logic must achieve a minimum of 80% unit test coverage to facilitate safe refactoring and future enhancements.
     * **Logging:** The system must produce structured logs (e.g., JSON format) for all significant events, errors, and transactions to aid in troubleshooting and monitoring.
 * **Usability:**
     * **Learnability:** A new user with domain knowledge should be able to complete core tasks (e.g., creating a loan, recording a payment) without formal training after a 15-minute guided orientation.
     * **Error Prevention:** The UI must provide real-time validation on all input forms to prevent users from entering incorrectly formatted data (e.g., non-numeric characters in an amount field).
 Critical actions (e.g., exporting a GL batch) must require a confirmation dialog before proceeding.
     * **Consistency:** The UI design, including layout, terminology, and interaction patterns, must be consistent across the entire application.15

+### **4.5.
+Non‑Functional & Controls — EoD‑Specific**

+- **Auditability:** All EoD transitions (raise, confirm, cure, accelerate, close) must be recorded with actor, timestamp, before/after state, and policy parameters.
+- **Idempotency:** Replays of *Confirm Default* and *Accelerate* must be idempotent (no duplicate quotes, no duplicate policy application).
+- **Access Control:** Only **checker** role can confirm default or accelerate.
+- **Observability:** Correlate EoD processors with loan id and defaultCaseId; provide dashboards for case aging and cure rates.

 ## **Part 5: Interface Specifications**